DiyaGandhi16/DiyaGandhi16/README.md

 - 👋 Hi, I’m @DiyaGandhi16
-- 👀 I’m interested in any colaborative coding projects in javascript
+- 👀 I’m interested in any colaborative coding projects in Java
 - 🌱 I’m currently in btec cse 1st yr
 - 💞️ Looking for projects i can contribute to and grow together with
 - 📫 Email ID - diyagandhisb@gmail.com